FuelLabs/fuels-rs/docs/src/predicates/send-spend-predicate.md

 {{#include ../../../examples/predicates/src/lib.rs:predicate_load}}
 ```

-After the predicate instance is generated we can use the `receive_from_wallet` function to transfer funds to the predicate.
+After the predicate instance is generated we can use the `receive` function to transfer funds to the predicate.
 We also make sure that the funds are indeed transferred.

 ```rust,ignore
 {{#include ../../../examples/predicates/src/lib.rs:predicate_receive}}